 - moving existing custom workflows, including the entire history of modifications (especially complicated and requiring much analysis and preparation).

 There was one interesting requirement towards this project, namely an unmoveable completion date, correlated with the end of the agreement of the customer with the managed PLM provider.
 This forced the team to align their plan to a fixed deadline.
 However, as is displayed by the fact that the project was completed successfully, even complex processes (such as a data migration) can be somewhat adjusted to fit certain circumstances.

 In total, over 1 600 000 (one million six hundred thousand) objects were migrated (all successfully).
 The entire project (including setting up the infrastructure and advanced automation around it – read more about DevOps and automation for PLM systems here) took roughly 5 months to complete.
 As a result, the customer received a fresh system in the latest stable version with all data migrated, all set up in a custom Cloud infrastructure allowing infrastructure cost optimization, disaster recovery, uptime control and rapid (hours at most) provisioning of new ready-to-use environments for development and other purposes.
 Needless to say, the customer was extremely happy with the result.

-You can find more information about this project in a case study
+You can find more information about this project in a success story

 Why did I take up all your time to read through the above?

 The answer is simple: To build your awareness in what may be the most important aspect in your new (or updated) PLM implementation.
 While your beautiful, complex and/or automated workflows and triggers may be very valuable, it is actually information (data) that constitutes an organization’s IP and forms the basis for its operations.